-The General Manager is required to report by April 1 to the Water District all reportable income he or she received during the previous calendar year.
+Members of the Board are required to report by April 1 to the Water District all reportable income he or she received during the previous calendar year.
 (Regulation 18730, subds. (b)(5)(C) and (b)(6)(C).)
-The General Manager is also required to report to the Water District within 30 days after leaving office all reportable income he or she received during the period between the closing date of the last statement filed and the date of leaving office.
+Members of the Board are also required to report to the Water District within 30 days after leaving office all reportable income he or she received during the period between the closing date of the last statement filed and the date of leaving office.
 (Regulation 18730, subd. (b)(5)(D).)